Covid-19 sets perfect conditions for mental health crises among university students

 No doubt, a lockdown is the world's biggest psychological experiment on millions of unwilling participants.
 Humans are social creatures, for whom solitary confinement is perceived as a punishment.
 Denied the chance to mingle, we are pushed into our own little worlds, amplifying existing anxieties.

 Everyone is exhausted by this ongoing ordeal.
-But for some, this crisis will have honed resilience, whilst many others will bear scars.
+But for some, this crisis will have honed resilience, whilst many others will bear lasting harm.
 Young people’s mental health must be a priority this lockdown.
-As the rollout of Covid-19 vaccinations gathers pace, we must prepare for the aftermath of this pandemic, expanding mental health services fast enough to deal with whatever emerges from behind closed dormitories doors.
+As the rollout of Covid-19 vaccinations gathers pace, we must prepare for the aftermath of this pandemic, expanding mental health services fast enough to deal with whatever emerges from behind closed dormitory doors.

-Other measures such as psychological support services on campus, university-run guidance programs, greater flexibility regarding workloads and reassurance that students won’t be discriminated against due to mental illness would also help.
-If the governments were to adopt any of these suggestions it would be a step in the right direction.
+Other measures such as psychological support services on campus, university-run guidance programs, greater flexibility regarding workloads and reassurance that students won’t be discriminated against due to mental illness would be a large help.
+If the UK authorities were to adopt any of these suggestions it would be a step in the right direction.
 There is no better time than now to do so.
 However, I remain hopeful that our generation will pull through.